 8. Do Regular Leaf Inspection

-One of the best and most effective ways of controlling pests in your garden is by doing regular leaves inspection.
+One of the best and most effective ways of controlling pests in your garden is by doing regular leaves inspections.
 If the leaves are unhealthy or appear

 9. Get Help from a Professional Pest Control Operator